Jarrome/NSLF-OL/README.md

 ## 4. TODO
 - [x] Add data demo
-- [x] Currently we only support visualization after training.
-But I'm on it.
-I will find a time to realize on train visualization!
+- [x] Realize on-train visualization!
 - [ ] An easy to use nslf API to work in other reconstruction models.

 Code contribute to this repository is always welcome!